Displays Resources Gallery Get a Quote

 Extrusion Welding

 extrusion weldingExtrusion welding allows the application of bigger welds in a single weld pass.
 It is the preferred technique for joining material over 6 mm thick.
-Welding rod is drawn into a miniature hand held plastic extruder, plasticized, and forced out of the extruder against the parts being joined, which are softened with a jet of hot air to allow bonding to take place.
+Welding rod is drawn into a miniature hand held plastic welder, plasticized, and forced out of the extruder against the parts being joined, which are softened with a jet of hot air to allow bonding to take place.

 Hot Gas Welding

 hot gas weldingHot gas welding, also known as hot air welding, is a plastic welding technique which is analogous to metals, though the specific techniques are different.
-A specially designed heat gun, called a hot air welder, produces a jet of hot air that softens both the parts to be joined and a plastic filler rod, all of which must be of the same or a very similar plastic.
+A specially designed heat gun or plastic welder, called a hot air welder, produces a jet of hot air that softens both the parts to be joined and a plastic filler rod, all of which must be of the same or a very similar plastic.
 Hot air/gas welding is a common fabrication technique for manufacturing smaller items such as chemical tanks, water tanks, heat exchange and plumbing fitting.
 Two sheets of plastic are heated via a hot gas or a heating element and then rolled together.
 This is a quick welding process and can be performed continuously.

 Speed Tip Welding